suttacentral/bilara-data/README.md

 Other details can be added later.

-Once a project is ready to be published, all relevant fields should be filled in and set `"is_published": "true"`.
+Once a project is ready to be published, all relevant fields should be filled in, and set `"is_published": "true"`.

-The text will be switched to the `published` branch, sigfinfying that it is ready to be consumed by apps.
+The text will be switched to the `published` branch, signfying that it is ready to be consumed by apps.

 ## Inline markup